nabeel-oz/qlik-py-tools/README.md

 The current implementation includes:

-- Time series forecasting : Implemented using [Facebook Prophet](https://research.fb.com/prophet-forecasting-at-scale/), a modern library for generating quality forecasts.
+- Time series forecasting : Implemented using [Facebook Prophet](https://research.fb.com/prophet-forecasting-at-scale/), a modern library for easily generating good quality forecasts.
 - Seasonality and holiday analysis: Also using Facebook Prophet.
 - Linear correlations : Implemented using Pandas.